 • All abbreviations used in the figure should be identified at the end of each legend.

-• If previously published figures are used, written permission from the original publisher (or copyright holder, if not the publisher) is required.
+• If previously published figures are used, written permission from the original publisher (or copyright holder, if not the publisher) is required to provide.

-• If the figure has been previously published, cite the figure source in the legend.
+• If the figure has been previously published, the figure source should be cited in the legend.

 In-text Citations